-- they have had only 1 previous therapy, which did not include bortezomib and - the company provides carfilzomib with the discount agreed in the patient access scheme. - At the time of writing almost all transplant eligible patients have received bortezomib first line however, so this guidance may apply more to relapsing patients in the transplant-ineligible group.
-Carfilzomib can have cardiac toxicity in a small percentage of patients however so this needs to be borne in mind for older patients with a history of cardiac problems.
+- they have had only 1 previous therapy, - if induction included velcade, then there has to be at least a 6-month proteasome inhibitor treatment-free interval prior to commencing carfilzomib (the original 2017 TA 457 required patients to be velcade naïve). - the company provides carfilzomib with the discount agreed in the patient access scheme. - Carfilzomib can have cardiac toxicity in a small percentage of patients so this needs to be borne in mind for older patients with a history of cardiac problems.
 It can also only be given intravenously which may present logistical problems in older patients and is a commitment for patients who need to attend day units regularly.
-Cycles should be repeated every 28 days until disease progression or unacceptable toxicity. - Bortezomib cannot be re-used at first relapse if it has been used in induction as per the Cancer Drugs Fund policy but it can be used in combination with panobinostat from second relapse onwards (see below)
+Cycles should be repeated every 28 days until disease progression or unacceptable toxicity.